Citipati

 CONTINENT: Asia

-Citipati is an oviraptorid dinosaur that lived in Asia during the Late Cretaceous period.
-It was among the largest oviraptorids, estimated to have been around 2.5 m in length, and weighing about 80 kg.
-Its skull was short, and had a characteristic crest formed by the premaxilla and nasal bones.
-Both upper and lower jaws were toothless and developed a horny beak.
-Citipati is one of the best-known oviraptorids thanks to a number of well-preserved specimens, including individuals found in brooding positions atop nests of eggs.
-These nesting specimens have helped to solidify the link between non-avian dinosaurs and birds.
+Citipati is among the largest oviraptorids, estimated to have been around 2.5 m in length, and weighing about 80 kg.
+Its skull was short with a characteristic crest, and a toothless horny beak.
+Individuals have been found in brooding positions atop nests of eggs, helping to solidify the link between non-avian dinosaurs and birds.

 Citipati is an oviraptorosaur.
 Oviraptorosauria is a group of feathered theropod dinosaurs from the Cretaceous Period of what are now Asia and North America.
 They are known for their short, beaked, parrot-like skulls and bony crests that many had atop the head.
 They ranged in size from the turkey-sized Caudipteryx, to the 8-meter-long, 1.4-ton Gigantoraptor.